- Meet in the parking lot by the observatory in time for class, which starts at 4PM.

-Yes, the observatory is back in business and we will be training new telescope operators!
-On Aug 7 at 1:00 pm we will conduct training on the care of the observatory building and the skills needed for manually operating the equatorial fork mounted, f/5 12.5” Newtonian telescope and the GoTo mounted, f/10 Celestron C14 Schmidt-Cassegrain telescope.
-After a dinner break, we will reconvene to test your knowledge under the starry skies of our Dark Site Observatory.
+Yes!
+The observatory is back in business and we will be training new telescope operators!
+On Aug 7 at 4:00 pm we will conduct training on the care of the observatory building.
+We will also cover the skills needed for manually operating the equatorial fork-mounted, f/5 12.5” Newtonian telescope and the AstroPhysics GoTo mounted, f/10 Celestron C14 Schmidt-Cassegrain telescope.
+After a dinner break, we will reconvene to test your knowledge under the (hopefully) starry skies of our Dark Site Observatory.
 We will not cancel unless a total cloud-out is forecast.

 Details about signing up will be announced around July 31st, so check the email list often.
 Also, there are other requirements for taking training, which you can read about here.
 And here: